sellorm/gcp-rsp-k8s/README.md

 This will display a bunch of info about your configuration, the IP address is probably in here somewhere

-## Add that to the luancher.kubernetes.conf file
+## Add that to the launcher.kubernetes.conf file

 eg